jletrondo/csv/README.md

 ## Progress Callback Feature (Added in v1.2)

-The `CsvReader` class now supports a **progress callback** feature, allowing you to receive updates on the progress of CSV file processing.
+The `Reader` class now supports a **progress callback** feature, allowing you to receive updates on the progress of CSV file processing.
 This is especially useful for large files, as you can provide feedback to users (e.g., update a progress bar or log progress).

 ### How It Works